lepinay/myedit/README.md

 This is where we have a fun and see how the baby is growing :smiley:

 ## Version 6

-Ability to close tabs (Thanks to [fsxaml](https://github.com/fsprojects/FsXaml), it's a real pleasure to work with static xaml in fs)
+- Ability to close tabs (Thanks to [fsxaml](https://github.com/fsprojects/FsXaml), it's a real pleasure to work with static xaml in fs)
+- Ability to search text

 ![shot](/Versions/6.gif)

 ## Version 5

-Monokai theme (Elm only, hard coded)
+- Monokai theme (Elm only, hard coded)
-Elm syntax
+- Elm syntax
-Build on save (Hard coded)
+- Build on save (Hard coded)

 Folder browser is broken, will fix in next version